rosscdh/bung/README.md

 5. the recipients each get the email with the reply-to/from being the '837b3c+8f498a3049d0013240a514109fe3e051@your_awesome_domain.com' value
 6. they respond (as they do)
 7. your service recieves the email and then sends the recipient (:hash@my_awesome_domain.com) email address.. i.e. '837b3c+8f498a3049d0013240a514109fe3e051@your_awesome_domain.com'
 8. yes, thats right its a bit weird..
-I did say the recipient.. but its a reductive-boolean-union of the email address list
+I did say the recipient.. but its an exclusion-boolean-union of the email address list
 9. query the api like so

 ```